Julioxfiles/SelfContainedAPI/README.md

 # SelfContained API

+This is version 1, we originally made it so that the API was in the same PHP file.
+In version 2 (see version2 folder) we are using an external API.

+Following is the description of the original version.

 This one simple PHP source file implements three sub-systems often deployed in separate PHP frameworks that can occupy hundreds (even thousands) of files.
-This simplicity enables making an easier inventory of vulnerabilities.
 Since this code does not call any external code, you need only the minimum to preserve the simplicity.

 * A pop-up javascript modal dialog that can present the column-value of a table record for editing, save it to the database (via an API call to this same page), and update the DOM with the edited value.